Interplay of Anisotropy, Dzyaloshinskii Moriya Interaction and Symmetry breaking Fields in a 2D XY Ferromagnet: RESULTS

 In Fig.\ref{aniso_dmi}(a), we have shown energy per spin plotted against inverse temperature $\beta$.
 At small $\beta$, all energy curves tend to coincide close to zero because thermal fluctuations randomizes spin orientations and washes out any interaction dependence.
-On cooling ther system (increasing $\beta$) gradually sees the interaction dominance and drives the system to lower energies as expected \cite{19}.
+On cooling the system (increasing $\beta$) gradually sees the interaction dominance and drives the system to lower energies as expected \cite{19}.
 Furthermore, anisotropy helps building the collinear FM arrangement causing further decrease in the energy.
 The DMI term, contrarily, favors a chiral alignment.
-So with both DMI and the anisotropy present, the system witness a competition between these two effects and KT transition is affected accordingly.
+So with both DMI and the anisotropy present, the system witness a competition between these two effects and {university class of the} transition is affected accordingly.